-4.1 PORT STATE CONTROL OUTCOME Financial and Human Resources Planned Input Actual Input The Agency is contributing to the setting-up of the new Port State Control system in line with Directive Commitment appropriations in EUR 1,520,931 1,389,467 2009/16/EC, introducing a new inspection regime based upon a new information system.
+4.1 PORT STATE CONTROL

+COTCOME Financial and Human Resources Planned Input Actual Input The Agency is contributing to the setting-up of the new Port State Control system in line with Directive Commitment appropriations in EUR 1,520,931 1,389,467 2009/16/EC, introducing a new inspection regime based upon a new information system.
 Payment appropriations in EUR 1,520,931 1,541,147 The Agency is working towards harmonising Port State Control in and by Member States, by developing and organising common training and common PSC tools.
 This will contribute to a more harmonized level Staff 4 AD, 1 AST and 2 END 4 AD, 1 END and 1 CA of PSC in the European Union, establishing a more unified level of maritime safety.
-Objectives Output Port State Control Off 2.
-Deliver training: New Refresher Seminars.
-3. Provide training on Dir.
-4. Project management delivery of the Distance 5.
-Focal point of Ruleche 6.
-Keeping up-to-date of 7.
-Providing statistics up 8.
-Supporting the implementation of Dir.
-State Control.
-9. Participation in certa Development of harmonized training tools for Port State Control Officers.
+Objectives Output Development of harmonized training tools for Port State Control Officers.
 Deliver training: New Entrants Seminars and Refresher Seminars.
 Provide training on Directive 2009/16/EC Project management for the development and delivery of the Distance Learning Project.
 Focal point of Rulecheck.
 Keeping up-to-date official list of banned vessels.
 Providing statistics upon request.
-Supporting the Commission in the implementation of Directive 2009/16/EC on Port 1.
-A new Rulecheck version was introduced while development of DLP3 or pursued.
-2. Two New Entrant seminars were organized (February 2010 - April 2010) on Refresher seminar (April 2010).
-3. Four "train the trainers" sessions were organized in 2010 for 79 Paris M inspectors on the New PSC Inspection Regime and the use of THETIS.
-4. The engineering of 13 Distance Learning Modules was concluded.
-5. EMSA continued to administer Rulecheck.
-6. An updated list of all ships that have been refused access to Community polars been regularly maintained and always available on the EMSA website 7.
-Statistics were not only generated but also served as a basis for calculation the Paris MoU Member States' Fair Share for the year 2011 and the average of the DLP3 of the pursued.
-2. Two New Entrant seminars were organized (February 2010 - April 2010) on Refresher seminar (April 2010).
-3. Four "train the trainers" sessions were organized in 2010 for 79 Paris M inspectors on the New PSC Inspection Regime and the use of THETIS.
-4. The engineering of 13 Distance Learning Modules was concluded.
-5. EMSA continued to administer Rulecheck.
-6. An updated list of all ships that have been refused access to Community polynomial and always available on the EMSA website for the Paris MoU Member States' Fair Share for the year 2011 and the average for the Paris MoU Member States' Fair Share for the year 2011 and the average for the Paris MoU Member States' Fair Share for the year 2011 and the average for the Paris MoU Member States' Fair Share for the year 2011 and the average for inars were organised (February 2010 - April 2010) and r (April 2010). rs" sessions were organized in 2010 for 79 Paris MOU v PSC Inspection Regime and the use of THETIS.
-Distance Learning Modules was concluded. dminister Rulecheck. hips that have been refused access to Community ports intained and always available on the EMSA website.
-It is generated but also served as a basis for calculation of the States' Fair Share for the year 2011 and the average efficiency ratio for the company performance. mmission with technical input to documents presented incil Shipping Working Group. the bi-monthly MoU Advisory Board (MAB) meetings,
+Supporting the Commission in the implementation of Directive 2009/16/EC on Port State Control.
+Participation in certain meetings of the Paris pursued.
+2. Two New Entrant sem one Refresher semina 3.
+Four "train the trained inspectors on the New 4.
+The engineering of 13 5.
+EMSA continued to act 6.
+An updated list of all s has been regularly ma 7.
+Statistics were not onl the Paris MoU Member detention ratio and do 8.
+EMSA assisted the Con rs" sessions were organized in 2010 for 79 Paris MOU v PSC Inspection Regime and the use of THETIS.
+B Distance Learning Modules was concluded.

+9. EMSA participated in the bi-monthly MoU Advisory Board (MAB) meetings, half yearly Technical Evaluation Group (TEG) meetings and the yearly Port State Control Committee (PSCC) meeting.

-Key Performance Indicator Key Performance Indicators (4.1) Result 2010 raining Number of training sessions per year 3 7 Attendance Number of experts attending per year 150 210 Client satisfaction Client satisfaction Result of customer survey 90% Awareness campaign Awareness campaign Number of initiatives per year 8 Result of feedback from MS positive positive Rulecheck user response Number of system errors per year <10 1
+Key Performance Indicators (4.1) Target 2010 Result 2010 Training Number of training sessions per year 3 7 Attendance Number of experts attending per year 150 210 Client satisfaction Result of customer survey positive 90 % Awareness campaign ness campaign Number of initiatives per year 8 Result of feedback from MS positive Rulecheck user response Number of system errors per year <10 1

-^{} The target was based on the normal annual training load.
+\ The target was based on the normal annual training load.
 Due to additional special training ahead of the entry into force of the New Inspection Regime, the overall training load has increased.
 Furthermore, normal sessions were concentrated in the first part of the year in order to make room for the special sessions as the 1 January 2011 deadline approaches.